Undergraduate Modules

 More information can be found in the Honours Programme page.

-Cohort 2012 and before:
+Cohort 2011 and before:

-Cohort 2013-2015:
+Cohort 2012-15:

-The Independent Study (Module) is designed to enable the student to explore an approved topic within the discipline in depth.
+The Independent Study Module is designed to enable the student to explore an approved topic within the discipline in depth.

-The student should approach a lecturer to work out an agreed topic, readings, and assignments for the course.
+The student should approach a lecturer to work out an agreed topic, readings, and assignments for the module.
 A formal, written agreement is to be drawn up, giving a clear account of the topic, programme of study, assignments, evaluation, and other pertinent details.

 Head's and/or Honours Coordinator's approval of the written agreement is required.
 Regular meetings and reports are expected.